papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

 Before you start, ensure that you have:

 - Access to the Polkadot.js App interface, and you are connected to the desired chain
-- A parachain that supports the XCMP protocol to register foreign assets in Asset Hub
+- A parachain that supports the XCMP protocol to interact with the Asset Hub parachain
 - A funded wallet to pay for the transaction fees and subsequent registration of the foreign asset

-This guide will focus on using Polkadot, its locally spawned Asset Hub instance, and the [Astar](https://astar.network/){taget=\_blank} parachain, as stated in the [Test Environment Setup](./register-a-foreign-asset.md/#test-enviroment-setup) section.
-However, the process is the same for other relay chains and their respective Asset Hub parachains, regardless of the network you are using.
+This guide will focus on using Polkadot, its local Asset Hub instance, and the [Astar](https://astar.network/){taget=\_blank} parachain (`ID` 2006), as stated in the [Test Environment Setup](./register-a-foreign-asset.md/#test-enviroment-setup) section.
+However, the process is the same for other relay chains and their respective Asset Hub parachains, regardless of the network you are using and the parachain owner of the foreign asset.

 ## Steps to Register a Foreign Asset

 1. Open the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=_blank} interface and connect to the `Asset Hub` parachain

       - For the local environment, connect to `Local Node (Chopsticks)`, check the [Test Environment Setup](./register-a-foreign-asset.md/#test-enviroment-setup) section for more details
       - For the live network, connect to the `Asset Hub` parachain.
-You can use either Polkadot, Kusama or Rococo Asset Hub
+You can use either Polkadot, Kusama, Rococo or Paseo Asset Hub

 2. Click on the **Developer** tab on the left sidebar and select the **Extrinsics** section